 - 8.10 Policy QD27 states that planning permission for any development will not be granted where it would cause material nuisance and loss of amenity to the proposed, existing and/or adjacent users, residents, occupiers or where it is liable to be detrimental to human health. - 8.11 The nearest residential premises are to the east of the site on the opposite side of Dyke Road.
-A distance of over 90 metres separates the proposed theatre from these residents.
+A distance of over 120 metres separates the proposed theatre from these residents.
 This is considered to be a sufficient distance to prevent the development feeling imposing or un-neighbourly for the occupiers of the properties.
-The theatre would be below the level of Dyke Road and not readily visible from neighbouring properties at ground floor level given the planting existing planting in the park which would provide a visual buffer. - 8.12 The theatre would be in use Wednesday to Saturday, finishing no later than 10pm.
-The maximum seating capacity is 425.
-The rest of the time the area would be open to use by the public as part of the park.
-The Environmental Health Team has not raised any objection to the scheme.
-Planning conditions to control the days and hours of use of performances are recommended to ensure performances are not carried through to the late night. - 8.13 Whilst lighting does not form part of the planning application, details are contained in the supporting information which states that when lighting is required it will be in the form of temporary installations specific to the performance needs.
-Given the distance to neighbouring properties, it is not considered that light would cause a nuisance to neighbours.
+The theatre would be below the level of Dyke Road and not readily visible from neighbouring properties at ground floor level given the planting existing planting in the park which would provide a visual buffer. - 8.12 Whilst the theatre would be mainly be in use Wednesday to Saturday, finishing no later than 10pm, and for Sunday matinees finishing no later than 6pm, the applicant ideally seeks the flexibility to programme performances to suit weather and other city events so therefore would like to operate without restrictions on the days of use.
+The applicants state that they would be willing to limit the number of performances to a maximum of 22 per month.
+Amplified events are likely to occur 28 times a year.
+The rest of the time the area would be open to use by the public as part of the park. - 8.13 The Environmental Health Team consider that the use, with a capacity of 425 people, operating potentially seven days a week from May to September